DefalterXD/Rock_Paper_Scissors/README.md

 # Rock_Paper_Scissors

-It's a very simple game project to be more familiar with JavaScript.
+It's a simple game project to be more familiar with JavaScript events.

 **Link to project:** https://defalterxd.github.io/Rock_Paper_Scissors/